Continuing with our Padrón week today we have a blast from the past, a Padrón 1964 Diplomatico Maduro from the late 1990s.

 - Number of Cigars Smoked for Review: 1

-Finishing up in the Final Third the cigars doesn’t change up a whole lot from the last but that is not a bad thing because I am really enjoying it now.
+Finishing up in the final third the cigars doesn’t change up a whole lot from the last but that is not a bad thing because I am really enjoying it now.
 There are rich chocolate and coffee flavors as well as a nice mellow pepper, nut and creaminess on the finish.
 The bitterness that I experienced in the first third does not return and even down to the nub the cigar failed to show anymore bitterness or anything.
-Indeed a nice cigar from the second third and on…

 - I wasn’t exactly sure what to expect with this cigar.
-I had a feeling it might be a little too mild after all these years and don’t get me wrong it wasn’t strong at all but It had a ton of flavor still.
+I had a feeling it might be a little too mild after all these years.
+Don’t get me wrong it wasn’t strong at all but It had a ton of flavor still.
 I would even suspect that this cigar has a few more years to mature to be the best it can be.
-I can’t really figure out what happened in the first third…it was bitter, muted and unbalanced but as the cigar burned it completely corrected itself flavor and balance wise.
+I can’t really figure out what happened in the first third—it was bitter, muted and unbalanced but as the cigar burned it completely corrected itself flavor and balance wise.

-- Final Smoking time was 1 hour 40 minutes.
+- Final Smoking time was one hour 40 minutes.